LucasSilbernagel/bestFlix/README.md

 ## Description

 Welcome to bestFlix, the best movies of all time as voted by you!
-Search for and nominate up to four movies, and check out the list of nominees!
+Search for and nominate up to four movies, and vote for your favourites on the official list of nominees!

 ## Live Link
 https://lucassilbernagel.github.io/bestFlix